What Should I Do If the Board of Veterans’ Appeals (BVA) Remands My Claim(s)?

 When should I contact a VA Disability attorney?

 An experienced veterans’ disability law firm can make a big difference in the outcome of Remands and appeals to the Board and/or the CAVC.
-The government has a battery of experienced attorneys who will try to defeat your case at the CAVC whereas you have little to no experience.
+The government has a battery of experienced attorneys who will try to defeat your case at the CAVC, whereas you have little to no experience.
 Without attorney representation, your battle against the VA will hardly be a fair fight.

 An experienced law firm will most likely be needed to prepare an appellate brief at the CAVC.
-The CAVC decides appeals only based upon the veteran’s and the government attorneys’ written submissions, called appellate briefs.
+The CAVC decides appeals only based on the veteran’s and the government attorneys’ written submissions, called appellate briefs.
 Preparing persuasive appellate briefs requires substantial knowledge of VA law and familiarity with the legal writing style.

-An experienced law firm will have a lot of resources to use on your behalf, to show the merits of your claim, including computer research, a trained staff, medical and vocational expert consultants and decades of real-world experience with the VA system.
+An experienced law firm will have a lot of resources to use on your behalf to show the merits of your claim, including computer research, a trained staff, medical and vocational expert consultants, and decades of real-world experience with the VA system.

-The good thing is that you don’t have to come up with money up front to hire a VA Disability law firm.
+The good thing is that you don’t have to come up with money upfront to hire a VA Disability law firm.
 They generally work on contingency and only get paid once your case has been won.

-The Veterans Law Group has helped many veterans through the VA Disability appeals process and sought the maximum benefits possible.
+The Veterans Law Group has helped many veterans through the VA Disability appeals process and sought the maximum benefits.
 Though Board and CAVC processes may seem daunting, a lawyer can help take some of the pressure off, monitoring the collection of new information on remands, preparing appeal briefs, and more.

 The VA system can be confusing, but a knowledgeable VA Disability law firm can walk you through the process and optimize your chances for a successful and accurate outcome.